Hallormsstaðaskógur: Hiking trails

-Remba, or the Strain, is an old trail over the mountain to the next valley and was considered rather difficult.
+Remba, is an old trail over the mountain to the next valley and was considered rather difficult.
 The trail starts at the gymnasium and is fairly steep to begin with.
 It leads up to the Chest Cliffs and then to the 21 m high Lamb waterfall.
 A little farther up the stream, you come to a dam that provided water to a 27 kW hydropower plant that was operated from 1936 to 1955.
 Caution is required as the trail passes along the edge of a small canyon.
 The trail then leads back the same way.